OseMine/DX7Utils/README.md

 - compatible Hardware:
 	 - `patchsearcher.py`: Any Yamaha DX/FM synth which uses the same SysEx Format as the DX7
 	 - `mididebug.py`/`midi.py`: A Yamaha DX7 MK1 (tested), Yamaha DX7II/S (not tested) or any other Yamaha DX Synth (might need a code adjustment)
+    - `sendsysex.py`: Any Synth/mid compatible gear which can recieve SysEx (Testet) or any Midi Data (not testet)

 ## Usage